-The purpose of this policy is to outline the requirements and procedures for the Comprehensive Graduation Exam (CGE) that students must pass in order to graduate.
-The CGE assesses students' competencies and readiness for the CALE.
+The purpose of this policy is to outline the requirements and procedures for the Comprehensive Graduation Exam (CGE) that students must pass in order to advance to Internship Level 3.
+The CGE assesses students' academic competencies and readiness for the CALE.